 Eat, Pray, Love by Elizabeth Gilbert – Italy, India, Bali

-A classic and I’ve written about it in the past.
-I’ve read it while I was in university and before I’ve traveled through all the places I’ve been to since then.
+It’s a classic, and I’ve written about it in the past.
+I read it while I was in university and before I traveled to all the places I’ve been to since then.

-The book made me think it was possible to leave everything behind and just travel to find yourself.
-The Italy part, in particular, caught my attention and maybe was one of the reasons I applied for an Erasmus scholarship in Italy.
-It might have been the impulse I needed to make a change and that transformed my life forever.
+The book made me think it was possible to leave everything behind and travel to find yourself.
+The Italy part, in particular, caught my attention and may have been one of the reasons I applied for an Erasmus scholarship in Italy.
+It might have been the impulse I needed to change, which transformed my life forever.

 “A true soul mate is probably the most important person you’ll ever meet, because they tear down your walls and smack you awake.
 But to live with a soul mate forever?
 Nah.
 Too painful.
 Soul mates, they come into your life just to reveal another layer of yourself to you, and then leave.